William Mahone: Political career

 Mahone was active in Virginia's economic and political life for almost 30 years, beginning amid the Civil War when he was elected to the Virginia General Assembly as a delegate from Norfolk in 1863.
 He later served as mayor of Petersburg.
 After his unsuccessful bid for governor in 1877, he became the leader of the Readjuster Party, a coalition of Democrats, Republicans, and African-Americans seeking a reduction in Virginia's prewar debt, and an appropriate allocation made to the former portion of the state that constituted the new State of West Virginia.
 In 1881, Mahone led the successful effort to elect the readjuster candidate William E. Cameron as the next governor, and he became a United States Senator.

 The Readjuster Party did more than refinance the Commonwealth's debts.
 The party invested heavily in schools, especially for African Americans, and appointed African American teachers for such schools.
 The party increased funding for what is now Virginia Tech and established its black counterpart, Virginia State.
 The Readjuster Party abolished the poll tax and the public whipping post.
 Because of expanded voting, Danville elected a black-majority town council and hired an unprecedented integrated police force.

 With the Senate split 37–37 between Republicans and Democrats, Mahone and another third-party candidate willing to caucus with the latter had political influence.
 Under Senate rules, Vice President of the United States Chester A. Arthur, a Republican, would cast any tie-breaking votes.
 Mahone bargained for significant concessions before he decided to caucus.
 Despite being a first-year senator, he became chair of the influential Agriculture Committee.
 He gained control over Virginia's federal patronage from President James A. Garfield and by the right to select both the Senate's Secretary and Sergeant at Arms.

 However, Mahone still faced opposition from the Conservative Party of Virginia, which aligned with the Democrats and grew even more powerful after the 1884 election, when Democrat Grover Cleveland was elected president (with its patronage perks).
 Mahone maintained his Republican Party affiliation, leading Virginia delegations to the Republican National Conventions of 1884 and 1888.
 However, he lost his Senate seat to Conservative Democrat John W. Daniel in 1886.

 In 1889, Mahone ran for governor on a Republican ticket but lost to Democrat Philip W. McKinney.
 It was to be 80 more years before Virginia sent another non-Democrat to the Governor's Mansion (Republican A. Linwood Holton Jr., in 1969).

 Death

-Although out of office, the seemingly tireless Mahone continued to stay involved in Virginia-related politics until he suffered a catastrophic stroke in Washington, D.C., in the fall of 1895.
+Although out of office, Mahone continued to stay involved in Virginia-related politics until he suffered a catastrophic stroke in Washington, D.C., in the fall of 1895.
 He died a week later, at 68.
 His widow, Otelia, lived in Petersburg until her death in 1911.